minetest/minetest/doc/lua_api.md

     * Same as `get_node` but returns `nil` for unloaded areas.
 * `minetest.bulk_get_node({pos1, pos2, pos3, ...})`
     * Get nodes from all positions set in the first argument.
+    * Returns list of nodes.
     * e.g. `minetest.bulk_get_node({{x=0, y=1, z=1}, {x=1, y=2, z=2}})`
     * For node specification or position syntax see `minetest.get_node` call
-    * Faster than `set_node` due to single call, but still considerably slower than Lua Voxel Manipulators (LVM) for large numbers of nodes.
+    * Faster than `get_node` due to single call, but still considerably slower than Lua Voxel Manipulators (LVM) for large numbers of nodes.
-      Unlike LVMs, this will call node callbacks.
       It also allows getting nodes from spread out positions which would cause LVMs to waste memory.
+      For getting a cube, this is 1.25x faster than `set_node`.
 * `minetest.get_node_light(pos[, timeofday])`
     * Gets the light value at the given position.
 Note that the light value "inside" the node at the given position is returned, so you usually want